Daddoon/BlazorMobile/README.md

 </html>
 ```

-It is necessary to inject a minimal javascript code in order to be able to check if we are on a pure browser context, or in an Hybrid app.
+...as it is necessary to inject a minimal javascript code in order to be able to check if we are on a pure browser context, or in an Hybrid app.

 The last parameter of the Init method is an optional callback to notify when the initialization is finished.